code-souvenirs/needy-ghost-sitemap/README.md

 *	-p, --priority <value>		Specify sitemap generated links priority. (required) Possible value range: 0.0 to 1.0

-*	-o, --output <path>			Specify path where the newly generated sitemap should be placed
+*	-o, --output <path>			Specify path where the newly generated sitemap should be placed.
+Do not include sitemap file name.

 **Step:** Sample usage with ping and verbose mode